25 May 2022

 Stick to the brief

 Review over and over again the brief for the role.
 Like watching a film for the third time, there will be little nuances you’ve missed previously.
 Fully understand the context, job description and person specification.
-Carefully think through how these translate into the competencies and behavioural characteristics needed.
+Carefully think through how these translate into the competencies and behavioral characteristics needed.
 What will be expected of you?

 (We qualify this by knowing that not every successful candidate ticks every box on paper.
 Your individual set of experiences and personal abilities could be just what this company wants to see.
 Promote yourself passionately in the best light possible and believe you’re right for this role.)